likith-sg/Dataset-Distillation-Method/README.md

 # MPS
 # Dataset Distillation Method
 These are machine learning models developed by me, featuring custom architectures.
+The synthetic datasets produced are primarily intended for classification tasks.
 Below is a detailed breakdown of each model and their functionalities:

 ## **MPS1**
 This script initializes with 1000 randomly selected training examples from the MNIST dataset and creates a synthetic dataset.